The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 Theme

 Theme is what your story is really about.
 It doesn’t have to be something grand, but it should be consistent.
 If your novel keeps circling ideas about trust, or identity, or the fear of being seen—lean into that.
+Wait until your draft is done before you tweak that.
+Don’t force it.
+Your novel is going to have themes; you can’t stop them from happening.

 Practical Tools to Help You Get There

-Reverse Outlining
+Reverse Engineer

 Scene Checkups